damszew/damszew.github.io/content/blog/2024-09-23-tdd-is-a-single-tool-not-a-whole-toolbox-.md

 +++
-title = "TDD is a Single Tool - Not a Whole Toolbox"
+title = "TDD Is Just a Single Tool - Not a Whole Toolbox"

 [taxonomies]
-tags = ["my-pov"]
+tags = ["rants-n-rambles"]
 +++

 Today, I'm a much more pragmatic software developer than I used to be.